justinlee0777/popularthoughts/src/data/articles/fallout-4-factions.md

 ---
-title: "Rewriting the factions of Fallout 4"
+title: 'Rewriting the factions of Fallout 4'
-slug: "/the-factions-of-fallout-4"
+slug: '/the-factions-of-fallout-4'
-createdAt: "2021-06-08T02:27:04+0000"
+createdAt: '2021-06-08T02:27:04+0000'
-seoTitle: "Fallout 4"
+seoTitle: 'Fallout 4'
-seoDescription: "We talk about the factions of Fallout 4."
+seoDescription: 'We talk about the factions of Fallout 4.'
-tags: ["video-game"]
+tags: ['video-game']
 ---

 It doesn't need to be said that the story of the game "Fallout 4" is lacking.
 I attempt a rewrite of the game by rewriting the factions, whose quest lines lead to the game's ending.
 I won't restate the story of the actual game, so the article assumes a good level of familiarity with the existing story.